Grants & Bursaries

 Community Recreation and Culture Grants (CRCG)

-Town of Collingwood Community Recreation & Culture Grants (In-Kind Facility and Financial), are intended to assist non-profit, charitable or volunteer-based organizations or groups that operate in the Town of Collingwood.
-There is one application intake per year for both In-Kind Facility support and Financial Grants.
-The application intake for 2020 was January 1-February 3 at 4:00 pm and is now closed.
+There are two types of Community Recreation & Culture Grants - Financial Grants and In-Kind Facility Grants.
+Both are intended to assist non-profit, charitable or volunteer-based organizations or groups that operate in the Town of Collingwood.
+There is one application intake per year for both grant types.
+For 2021, the application is available from Tuesday, February 16 to Monday, March 22, 2021 at 4:00 p.m.

-It is expected that all applicants seeking a Community Recreation & Culture Grant align with the Parks, Recreation and Culture (PRC) mandate and Inclusion Statement below:
+All applicants seeking a Community Recreation & Culture Grant must align with the Parks, Recreation and Culture (PRC) mandate and Inclusion Statement.

 The Town of Collingwood Parks, Recreation & Culture mandate is to support the health and well-being of the community by providing opportunities for all persons to participate in arts, culture, recreation, sport.
 PRC fulfils this mandate through two umbrella programs: Active Living across the Lifespan and Community Inclusion through Art, Culture and Social Connection.